 I’m excited to introduce you to our Random Acts of Kindness Christmas Tree.

-The tree is decorated with ornament tags that list out 1 act of kindness.
+The tree is decorated with ornament tags that list one random act of kindness.

-Each day one of the kids, choose an “ornament” and that becomes our family’s Christmas act of kindness.
+Each day one of the kids chooses an “ornament” and that becomes our family’s Christmas act of kindness.

 How to make ornaments for your Random Acts of Kindness Christmas Tree